zenoh-plugin-remote-api

 Remote API Plugin

-In Zenoh, the remote API plugin is an library loaded into a Zenohd instance at start up, which allows the creation of a Session, declaration of zenoh resources (Subscribers, Publishers, Queryables) remotely via websockets, for runtime environments where it is currently unsupported to run a zenoh binary.
-The Remote API was designed to support the Typescript Zenoh bindings, running in a browser.
+In Zenoh, the remote API plugin is a library loaded into a Zenohd instance at startup, which allows the creation of a Session and declaration of Zenoh resources (Subscribers, Publishers, Queryables) remotely via WebSockets, for runtime environments where it is currently unsupported to run a Zenoh binary.
+The Remote API was designed to support the TypeScript Zenoh bindings running in a browser.

 Examples of usage